Electricity

 British citizens must have a passport that is valid on arrival in Kazakhstan.
 No visa is required for stays of up to 30 days.

 Canadian citizens must have a passport that is valid on arrival in Kazakhstan.
-A visa is required for stays longer than 30 days.
+No visa is required for stays of up to 30 days.
+A visa is required for longer visits.

 Australian citizens must have a passport that is valid on arrival in Kazakhstan.
-A visa is required for visits longer than 30 days.
+No visa is required for stays of up to 30 days.
+A visa is required for longer visits.

 South African citizens must have a passport that is valid on arrival in Kazakhstan.
-A visa is required.
+A visa is required for all visits.

 Irish citizens must have a passport that is valid on arrival in Kazakhstan.
-A visa is required for stays longer than 30 days.
+No visa is required for stays of up to 30 days.
+A visa is required for longer visits.

 New Zealand citizens must have a passport that is valid on arrival in Kazakhstan.
-A visa is required for stays longer than 30 days.
+No visa is required for stays of up to 30 days.
+A visa is required for longer visits.

 Useful contacts